Method2Model

 • Any information that would reasonably allow others to reconstruct your confidential method or patient-level data.

-If you prefer that no public example is created from your project, you can request this in writing at the start of the project.
-Once we have confirmed this “no-publication” policy in writing, we will not use that project as a public example.
+No-publication option: If you prefer that no public example is created from your project, request this in writing at the start of the project (Stage 1).
+Once we confirm this “no-publication” stance in writing, we will not use that project as a public example.

 5. Ownership and use